jacobdadoun/jacobdadoun/README.md

 Welcome to my GitHub!
 Before we dive into my repos, here's a little about me:

-⏳ I’m currently working on a product inventory application 🚀 I’m learning computer methodology, advaced oop (with c#), operating systems (with c++) and android dev (with java and andriod api)
+Currently working on a product inventory application \n Learning computer methodology, advaced oop (with c#), operating systems (with c++) and android dev (with java and andriod api) bird \n